micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/overview/index.md

   - /docs/tutorials/advanced/
 ---

 This chapter provides a number of advanced tutorials for those users who already have some previous micro-ROS knowledge.
-They are useful to interact with micro-ROS at a deeper level if compared with the [**First Step Tutorials**](../../core/overview).
+They are useful to interact with micro-ROS at a deeper level compared with the [**First Step Tutorials**](../../core/overview).
 There is no specific order recommended to take these tutorials, as each addresses a different aspect of the micro-ROS stack and toolchain.

 * [**Optimizing the Middleware Configuration**](../microxrcedds_rmw_configuration/)